-If you describe something as specific it signals that you're being precise.
+If you describe something as specific, you're signaling that you're being precise.
 Say you ask your friend to meet you at a specific time and place — it means you want to meet her at, say, Ray's Pizza at 3:00 PM, not just anywhere.

 Specific also means "detailed and exact."
 That's the sense of the word that comes into play when a teacher advises you to be as specific as possible.
 Indeed, specific writing paints a picture.
 Say your friend Angela lives on a soybean farm in Iowa and takes Claritin for her pollen allergy.
 That might not be the most interesting fact in the world, but it's a lot more interesting than saying you have a friend who lives in the Midwest and takes medicine for a problem.
 If the sentence about Angela's pollen allergy is interesting at all, it's because of the specifics.